larryhastings/appeal/README.md

 `int` and `float`.
 Of course, those functions only take a single string argument; `my_converter()` takes two annotated positional parameters.
-But the principles are the same.
+But the principles remain the same.

-How does this get mapped to the command-line?
+Still, this is a more complex situation than we've seen before.
+`recurse` takes a positional parameter `b` that has a default value, but its converter takes multiple positional parameters, and one of those *also* has a converter that takes multiple positional parameters.
+How does Appeal map this to the command-line?

 Appeal "flattens" the tree of converter functions into a linear series of arguments and options.
-In this case the usage would look like this:
+In this case the usage string would look like this:

     recurse a [i f s]